papazerveas/pyspark-data-task/README.md

 Steps:
 Get the necessary Spark version file from the website at Apache Spark Downloads.

-Ensure that the spark-3.3.0-bin-hadoop2.tgz file is downloaded from the website.

 Extract to: C:\spark_setup\spark-3.3.0-bin-hadoop2

 Check to see if the Winutils version matches the Hadoop version.
 The version listed below is necessary for the prior installation of Hadoop 2.

-Download the winutils.exe and hadoop.dll files for the Spark and Hadoop versions from this https://github.com/cdarlint/winutils/tree/master/hadoop-2.7.2/bin.
+Download the winutils.exe and hadoop.dll files for the Spark and Hadoop versions from this [winutils](https://github.com/cdarlint/winutils/tree/master/hadoop-2.7.2/bin)
+ .
 Please make use of hadoop-2.7.2/bin.

 After downloading, copy the files into the bin directory at C:\spark_setup\spark-3.3.0-bin-hadoop2.